creativescala/creative-scala/plan.md

     * Examples
     * The entire conditional evaluates to the value of the expression that is evaluated
   * Exercises
     * Math.random() generates a random number between 0 and 1.
 This is a side-effect, as it differs everytime we run it.
+We'll talk more about side-effects in the next section.
     * Draw a circle with randomly chosen hue, saturation, and lightness.
     * Draw two circles with randomly chosen hue, saturation, and lightness.
 This can get tedious.
 What would make this less tedious?
 (Functions)
     * What if we wanted to make a sequence of boxes coloured with a gradient that starts with a randomly chosen color.
 What do we need to do this?
 (Functions or names)